pagopa/developer-portal/.changeset/rare-files-punch.md

 "storybook-app": minor
 ---

-Add ApiListPageTemplate to the project
+Add ApiDataListPageTemplate to the project